Upgrading the OS of your PaperCut Server

 - Confirm that the OS is working as expected post-upgrade and that you are still able to print to the existing print queues as normal.

-NOTE: After completing your upgrade, there a couple of items worth noting, specifically for Windows Server systems:
+Windows-specific notes: After completing your upgrade, there a couple of items worth noting, specifically for Windows Server systems:

 - If you have enabled PrintService/Operational logs on your server, these will be removed upon upgrading.
 You can save these if you wish.
 Once the upgrade is complete, you can follow the steps here to re-enable logging.